Operations Structure for 20 to 50 Employee Teams

 When your team’s context is scattered across email, spreadsheets, chat apps, and point solutions, the structure you designed on paper falls apart in daily work.
 That fragmentation of work means nobody can find who owns what, what’s in progress, or what’s blocked.

-Visualize your org chart and team workflows in one workspace
+Structure your departments and team workflows in one workspace

-Every team member should be able to answer “who owns this?” without asking.
+Every team member should be able to answer “who owns this?” without having to ask.

-ClickUp Whiteboards and List Views let you map your org chart, reporting lines, and team structures visually, right where work actually happens.
+ClickUp’s converged hierarchy lets you map your teams, reporting lines, and team structures visually, right where work actually happens.

-Set up a scalable structure using the ClickUp Hierarchy with Spaces and Folders.
+Set up a scalable structure using Spaces and Folders.
 Spaces let you organize workflows or work types by department, team, or initiative, each with its own settings, statuses, and privacy controls.

 Automate handoffs and operating cadences across departments